Guest Blog: Live Closed Captioning for Church Online

 Simon Roberts is passionate about deploying technology to support the spreading of the Gospel throughout the world.
 Born in Birmingham, England he developed an early interest in computer science and took first place in the Intel Computer Challenge at the University of Birmingham at age 14.

-Simon went on to work internationally creating networks, managing security, and building data-centers for a global business center company and NGO.
+Simon went on to work internationally creating networks, managing security, and building data centers for a global business center company and NGO.
 Simon is now a Technical Project Manager in San Diego where he works to build technology platforms and systems for the Church.

-Simon enjoys wood-working, relaxing with his family and keeping current with the latest industry trends.
+Simon enjoys woodworking, relaxing with his family, and keeping current with the latest industry trends.
 Simon and his wife, Cassandra, live in San Diego with their son.